nickwx97/T1002-PythonAssignment/README.md

 # T1002-PythonAssignment
 Python Assignment - School Informations

-This project was created for our ICT1002 Python assignment
+This project was created for our ICT1002 Python assignment.

 Credits: